srivastava-aryan/algopulse/README.md

 Addition of url search with ongoing problem status. on typing url of a question it automatically verifies and shows up on the screen

+## Phase 4

+Planned implementation of chrome extension (manifestV3).
+Extension is used for tracking question status and it automatically detects (Solved status) This will be implemented in future.